 What is VAT exemption (and who does it apply to?)

-On the other hand, partially exempt businesses can become VAT registered and thus can reclaim VAT on certain taxable purchases that they make.
+On the other hand, partially exempt businesses can become VAT registered and thus can reclaim VAT on certain taxable purchases.

-In this article, we’ll unpack the spider web of what qualifies as taxable or not taxable goods and services, explore the difference between VAT exempt, out of scope, reduced and zero rates, examine the benefits and drawbacks of being VAT exempt and outline how partially exempt businesses can register for VAT.
+In this article, we’ll unpack the spider web of what qualifies as taxable goods and services, explore the types of VAT exemption and examine the benefits and drawbacks of being VAT exempt.

 Table of contents